Indian farmers launch nationwide shutdown against new laws | Malay Mail

 Top athletes including wrestler Kartar Singh, who won gold medals at the Asian Games in 1978 and 1986, said they would return national awards in protest at the laws.

-Singh alongside hockey player Gurmail Singh — gold medallist at the 1980 Moscow Olympics — and former women's hockey captain Rajbir Kaur tried to march on the presidential palace yesterday to hand back awards but were stopped by police.
+Singh alongside hockey player Gurmail Singh—gold medallist at the 1980 Moscow Olympics—and former women’s hockey captain Rajbir Kaur tried to march on the presidential palace on Monday to hand back awards but were stopped by police.